For the latest data about the cost of living read our bulletins on;

 The cost of living has been rising in recent months in the UK and across the world.

-Food and energy prices have been rising markedly over the past year, particularly gas prices, largely in response to the conflict in Ukraine.
+Food and energy prices have been rising markedly over the past year, particularly gas prices, partly in response to the conflict in Ukraine.
 Global recovery from the coronavirus (COVID-19) pandemic is putting further pressure on prices.

-You can use our Personal Inflation Calculator to see how rising prices are affecting what you spend your money on.
+You can use our Personal Inflation Calculator to get your own, personalised inflation rate based on what you spend your money on.

 Housing: House prices fall while private rents continue to see record rise

 Average UK house prices are estimated to have fallen 1.4% in the year to December 2023 (provisional estimate).
 This is up from a decrease of 2.3% in the 12 months to November 2023 (revised estimate).

 Private rental prices continued to grow at a record high rate in the UK, rising by 6.2% (provisional estimate) in the year to January 2024, unchanged for the second consecutive month.
 This remains the highest annual percentage change since this UK data series began in January 2016.

 - Read more about the cost of living and housing

 Food: Inflation falls to lowest level since April 2022